dspeyer/dspeyer.github.io/unsongrpg.md

 Example DCs:

+* 5: Identify how interactions among sephirot correspond to lived experiences
-* 10: Get the answer to a single question, moderately obscure
+* 10: Find the most relevant bit of Torah to a particular situation
-* 15: Get the answer to a single question, highly obscure
+* 15: Identify how a randomly chosen text applies to a given situation
-* 20: You (the player) can use the internet and treat it as your characters knowledge
-* 30: The entire table (DM included) helps you brainstorm, and then your character thinks of it in an instant.
+* 15: Determine whether a linguistic correspondence is the work of mundane language evolution or reveals a hidden truth of Adam Kadmon
+* 20: Trace a consonant triple through a dozen unrelated languages
+* 30: Find all references to a concept in a large body of text

 ## Social Skills